-The Ancient DNA (aDNA) lab at the University of Chicago is one of just a small number around the world and HERA was asked to program and plan a state-of-the-art lab that will enable world-class research by the Human Genetics Department.
+The Ancient DNA (aDNA) lab at the University of Chicago is one of just a small number around the world and HERA was asked to program and plan a state-of-the-art lab to enable world-class research by the Human Genetics Department.

-This showcase lab is used to help recruit and retain researchers and students who will be recovering DNA from the far past from mummified tissue, skeletons or hair samples to study the genome of modern-day populations of humans.
+This showcase lab is used to help recruit and retain researchers and students who recover DNA from the far past from mummified tissue, skeletons or hair samples to study the genome of modern-day populations of humans.

 The aDNA lab is a 24/7 operation that requires tight security and exacting power, temperature and cleanliness levels to perform at optimum efficiency.